Marcelo S. O. Goncalves

 Durham, NC 277055

-Drawing on insights from both political science and economics, I adopt an interdisciplinary approach to identify the conditions under which policies and programs generate environmental and development gains.
-My work combines causal inference, field experiments, and geospatial analysis to better understand challenges such as deforestation, climate resilience, and public service delivery.
+I am a political economist working at the intersection of development, climate, and environmental policy.
+My research examines how institutions, incentives, and individual behavior shape the design, implementation, and impacts of environmental and development policies, with a particular focus on low- and middle-income countries.
+Drawing on political science and economics, I adopt an interdisciplinary approach to identify the conditions under which policy interventions generate durable environmental and development gains in support of sustainable development.
+My work combines causal inference, field experiments, and geospatial analysis to study challenges such as deforestation, climate resilience, and public service delivery.

-I am currently a PhD candidate in Public Policy at Duke University and a von der Heyden Global Fellow.
-I also have over 15 years of experience as a Specialist in Public Policy and Management (EPPGG) in the Brazilian federal government, where I have collaborated on numerous policy evaluations and led initiatives in areas ranging from food security to racial equity and climate adaptation.
+My research agenda is informed by nearly 15 years of experience as a Specialist in Public Policy and Management (EPPGG) in the Brazilian federal government, where I contributed to numerous policy evaluations and led initiatives spanning food security, racial equity, and climate adaptation.

 You can reach me at: ms1019@duke.edu